 Developing a Morphine Tolerance and Dependence

 Morphine detox is effective for people finding it difficult to stop excessive and hazardous Morphine use.
-The detox experience includes monitoring someone’s body to see how the drug has affected them.
+The detox experience includes monitoring someone’s physical symptoms and vital signs to see how the decreasing levels of the drug has affected them.
 This helps medical professionals construct the best treatment.
 The personalized treatment plan created for each individual may include around-the-clock medical supervision, medications, counseling, and an exercise and diet plan.
 Detox allows each person to heal based on their severity of their Morphine use disorder, as well as possible underlying concerns such as co-occurring mental health issues.
-Detox typically lasts around 10 days, and is most safe, comfortable, and successful when completed in a facility.
+Detox typically lasts around 10 days, and is most safe, comfortable, and successful when completed in a treatment facility.

-Once someone decides to detox from Morphine, doctors may try various methods to help.
-One technique is a tapering method, whereby the user is prescribed smaller and smaller doses of Morphine.
+Once someone decides to detox from Morphine, doctors may try various methods to help them.
+One technique is a tapering method, whereby the user is prescribed smaller and smaller doses of Morphine over time.
 This helps the person transition into sobriety gradually.
 Patients also may receive medications like Naltrexone or Buprenorphine to provide relief.
+This is known as medication-assisted treatment (MAT).
 While in a facility, patients can ensure they are accessing high quality treatment meds, with the support from peer and staff.

 Morphine detox is helpful for reducing the cravings for the substance.
 When someone tries to rid themselves of Morphine suddenly, the result is often uncomfortable withdrawal symptoms.
 Because of Morphine’s ability to affect the brain and the body, withdrawal symptoms are often intense.
 Ideally, someone should not attempt to go “cold turkey” or detox at home.
 Medical supervision is the best way to attempt to stop drug use in a safe way.
 Not only do patients have access to medication but also much-needed professional supervision and support.

-Withdrawal symptoms of Morphine range from mild, such as watery eyes, to more severe symptoms like increased blood pressure.
+Withdrawal symptoms of Morphine range from mild, such as watery eyes and excessive yawning, to more severe symptoms like seizures, increased blood pressure, and vomiting.
 These symptoms are disruptive to daily activities and daily life, and can create other complications like declining job performance, relationship problems, and health complications.

 Morphine Withdrawal Timeline

 The Morphine withdrawal timeline will vary significantly between individuals, and is highly dependent on a number of factors.
 These factors include how long the individual has been using Morphine, how much Morphine they use, whether they abuse alcohol and other drugs with Morphine, and their mental and medical health.
 Generally, the strongest symptoms begin to occur in the first 6 to 14 hours after the last dose.
-The next 15 to 48 hours include chills, fever, and insomnia.
-Days 3 to 5 usually see more relaxed muscles and less aches.
-The final days, which are 6 days or later are the most tranquil, as most symptoms have begun to subside.
-Sadly, many suffering from withdrawal symptoms without supervision relapse as they try to avoid the symptoms with continued drug use.
+The next 15 to 48 hours include flu-like symptoms such as chills, fever, joint pain, stomach cramps, vomiting, nausea, sweating, runny nose, loss of appetite, diarrhea, and insomnia.
+Days 3 to 5 begin to see more relaxed muscles and less aches.
+The final days, which are 6 days or later are when most symptoms have begun to subside.
+Sadly, many people suffering from withdrawal symptoms without supervision relapse as they try to avoid the uncomfortable symptoms of withdrawal by returning to drug use.

 Morphine Addiction Treatment